 Skylake vs Intel Haswell-E

 Naturally, one can assume that comparing Haswell-E and Skylake is a bit of a fool’s errand since their generations are so different.
-With Skylake coming two generations later, it is apparent that it is a better option for most people.
 It is more popular and easier to find today.
 Even so, there are some interesting comparisons to make.

 All Intel CPUs will have some problems, especially at the start of their lifespans.
 It just happens that Haswell-E was reasonably good when it was released, and there weren’t a lot of bugs to talk about.
 However, in today’s world, there would be many more issues.